logo

 2.

-3. When glucose appears in the urine, diabetes can be confirmed through blood tests or urine tests.
+3. 20.
+When glucose is excreted in the urine, diabetes is confirmed through a 'blood test' or 'urine test'.

 4.